 - Education (Vermont residency)

-For programs starting in August or September, the application deadline is July 22.
+For programs starting after July 20th, the application deadline is July 22 (postmarked or dated electronically).
 Degrees include:

 - Education (Washington residency)